 Did you know that the pressure from any tap in your household should not exceed 500 kPa (72.5 psi)?
 The actual water pressure in your home can be worked out using a device called a pressure gauge.
 If the pressure is below 275 kPa (40 psi) it is considered low.

-Low water pressure can be due to a number of reasons like faulty fixtures, hot water system issues, or broken pressure regulators.
+Low hot water pressure can be due to a number of reasons like faulty fixtures, hot water system problems, or broken pressure regulators.
 It is important to identify the source of the problem to avoid the dreaded shower trickle.

 - Check if the water pressure is low in all the fixtures or the entire house – If the problem is only experienced when using the hot water tap, the likely cause is your water heater.
 If it is only in certain taps, mixers, or showerheads, the issue could be due to a clogged fixture.

 - Is the low pressure in both cold and hot water or just hot water?
 If both cold and hot water has a low supply, it could be due to a broken pressure regulator or a closed shut-off valve.

 - Check the hot water system for leaks or rust – Your water heater requires regular maintenance and if it is corroded or leaking, it could be affecting your water supply.

 - Accumulation of sediments in hot water system – Is your hot water supply affected?
 It could be due to the accumulation of sediments in your storage tank.
 Depending on the water quality in your area, the hot water tank may need to be flushed regularly to remove any sediment buildup.
 If you haven’t had your tank flushed recently, contact your local plumber.
 We recommend getting the hot water system flushed regularly if needed to extend the life of your hot water system, and prevent low hot water pressure problems in the future.